 Spidey manages to evade the shots before he uses his web and yanks the device out of Toomes’ hands.
 However, the impact of his webs has caused it to malfunction as Peter frantically tries to web it up.
 However, it overloads and ends up slicing the ferry in half.
 As the ship starts to sink, Parker frantically tries to hold the craft together with his webs.
 Unfortunately, it’s too much for him to deal with.
 Suddenly, he notices the ship is coming back together as Peter finds out that Iron Man is the one saving the day and he’s not happy with his pupil.
 Side Note: In the film, Tony called Peter up during his ferry investigation to offer his appreciation, yet the fog horn gave away Parker’s location.
 Later, Stark meets up with Peter who chastises him for not listening to his initial weapons warning.
 However, Tony says that he did and it’s why he hired some FBI agents to initially deal with this.
 He then tells Peter that he would’ve been responsible for any lives that would’ve been lost, while Stark would have to bare the biggest guilt if Parker died.
 Peter then says that he was only trying to be like his mentor, to which Tony says that he wanted him to be better before he tells Parker to hand over his outfit.
 Peter says that he’s nothing without it, to which Stark says that he shouldn’t have it if that’s the case.
 Parker then says that he didn’t bring any other clothes, while Tony tells him that they’ll “sort that out”.
 As such, Peter narrates how he can just forget about being an Avenger since the team is moving fairly soon.

 We then shift to the next day at school as Parker narrates how he told May that he “lost” his Stark internship, yet it can allow him to get his personal and school life back in order.
 As he walks through the hallways, he comes across Liz and apologizes to her for bailing on their Decathalon team.
 She tells him that’s it good, especially since her own safety ended up taking bigger priority by the end.
 He then says that he likes her, to which she says that she knew due to him being “terrible at keeping secrets”.
 After learning that she still doesn’t have a date for the Homecoming dance, he successfully manages to ask her out before they go their separate ways.
 One preparation session later, Peter arrives at Liz’s house and rings the doorbell.
 To his horrifying surprise however, Adrian answers the door and reveals that he’s Liz’s father.
 Toomes then says that because he’s heading out of town, he’ll drive his daughter and Parker to the dance.
 During the drive over, Adrian tells Peter that his voice sounds familiar and suspects that he’s seen him before, to which Liz says that he’s been busy with Stark’s internship and that he’s met Spider-Man.
 Toomes then quizzes him about the incident at the Washington Monument, to which Parker says that he saw it all from the ground.
 Once they arrive, Adrian tells Liz to head inside in order to give her date the “Dad Talk”.
 Just as she heads out, Toomes then reveals to Peter that he knows his secret identity and learns that his daughter is unaware.
-Adrian then says that while he does appreciate Parker for saving his daughter, he wants him to stay put at the dance, never mention this conversation and don’t get in his devious way, or else he’ll kill him and his loved ones.
+Adrian then says that while he does appreciate Parker for saving his daughter, he wants him to stay put at the dance, never mention this conversation and don’t get in his devious way, or else he’ll kill him & his loved ones.

-Shortly after Toomes takes his leave, Peter walks up to Liz and sorrowful says that he has to leave and that she doesn’t deserve this.
+Shortly after Toomes heads out, Peter walks up to Liz and sorrowful says that he has to leave and that she doesn’t deserve this.
 From there, he runs into the school and gets his original homemade costume.
 From there, we skip over several scenes where Spidey initially tries to go after Adrian, but he immediately gets attacked by his right-hand man named Herman Schultz who has just become Shocker.
-After a timely intervention from Ned, Spidey forces Flash out of his father’s car and drives over to Adrian’s location, while Leeds uses the library computers to guide him there and even try to contact & warn Happy to no avail.
+After a timely intervention from Ned, Spidey forces Flash out of his father’s car and drives over to Adrian’s location, while Leeds uses the library computers to guide him there and even tries to contact & warn Happy to no avail.
 Spider-Man ultimately confronts Toomes and learns of his hatred for the wealthy elite constantly screwing over his fellow working-class citizens.
 He then uses his wings to destroy key foundational pillars and pin Spidey down before taking his leave.
 From there, a frightened Peter calls out for help before he remembers Tony’s words: “If you’re nothing without the suit, then you shouldn’t have it.”.
 From there, he uses his enhanced strength to free himself.
 We then move back into the comic as a cargo plane carrying the remainder of Avengers tech departs to complete the move from the former team’s tower.
 Vulture takes off after it, unaware that Spider-Man has shot a web onto his wings and is holding on.
 They reach the aircraft as Toomes begins his big theft, while Peter hangs off the side of the plane.
 Ultimately, Adrian notices him and proceeds to fight him.
 However, their scuffle ends up damaging the plane and causes it to plummet out of the sky.

-As Hogan notices this from afar, Spidey uses his web to turn the damaged plane away from innocent civilians before it ultimately crashes on a beach right outside Coney Island.
+As Hogan notices this from afar, Spidey uses his web to turn the damaged plane away from innocent civilians before it ultimately crashes onto a beach right outside Coney Island.
 Just as a battered Parker takes off his mask, Vulture assaults him one last time before he attempts to fly off with a box of Arc Reactors.
 Peter notices that his badly-damaged wings are about to explode and tries to warn him, but Adrian doesn’t listen as they blow up and consume him.
 Thankfully, Spider-Man rushes over and manages to rescue him.
 Later, Happy and the police come across the recovered Avengers tech with Toomes webbed up in them.
 Over at school the next day, Peter learns that Liz and her mother have to move far away due to Adrian’s actions.
 As a result, Michelle became the new leader of their academic team, with the added bonus of her actual name being revealed as “MJ”.
 Later on, Tony would bring Parker to the Avengers’ base and offer him the chance to join the team, complete with a new suit.
 However, he declines since he wants to stay close to his neighborhood.
 Once he gets home, he soon discovers that Stark has allowed him to have his other suit back.
 And so, the comic ends with him wearing it once again in confident triumph.
-However, May had accidentally seen this and has now unintentionally learned her nephew’s secret identity.
+However, May had accidentally seen this and has now unintentionally found out about her nephew’s secret identity.

 For our final movie tie-in comic for this whole series, we now shift our attention to a semi-obscure and digital-only book called “Spider-Man: Homecoming — Fight or Flight”.
 Taking place after the events of the film, this appears to be a promotional tie-in with the famed toy store Toys “R” Us.
 For this eight-page tale, Marc Sumerak took up the writing duties, Craig Russeau handled the art work and Guru eFX was given the task of coloring this book.
 So what did our famous web-head find himself in after his inaugural solo outing within the MCU?
 Let’s make our way into one last wall-crawling venture and find out.